-(10) CHILD PROTECTION
+0 CHILD PROTECTION

-The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our School to identify, assess, and support those children who are or may be suffering harm.
+The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children; and to prevent the impairment of children's mental and physical health or development; The Governing Body and School works together with other agencies to ensure adequate arrangements without our school to identify, assess, and support those children who are or may be suffering harm.

 The Child Protection and Safeguarding Policy is available to download on the school website.
 (Select 'About Us' then 'School Policies' tab).
+Select Hayes Safeguarding Policy 2024-2025.